 The Ultimate Outsourcing Guide + Downloadable Free Report

 Contact the blog owners that you mentioned in your post and ask them to check it out.
-Hopefully, you’ll get a handful of authority sites to link back to you and your ranking will soon improve.
+Hopefully, you’ll get a handful of authority sites to link back to you, hopefully to improve Google rankings on your page content.

 Use keyword analysis to improve content: Let’s get one thing straight.
 There is no optimal ratio for placing keywords in a piece of content.

 However, knowing the right keywords to target is of utmost importance.
 That’s the basis for keyword analysis.

 Keyword analysis is the starting point and cornerstone of search marketing campaigns.
 By understanding what queries qualified visitors to your website type into search engines, search marketers can better customize their landing pages to increase conversion rates.